 Finally, he felt a university was the best way to highlight the importance of learning in the Restored Church and to be a light to the world.

-What would Joseph Merrill think of the Church Educational System today?
+What would Elder Merrill think of the Church Educational System today?

 Because of the Depression, Joseph Merrill was forced to close or transfer to state control several schools like Weber, Snow, and Dixie, and I don’t think he liked it.
 He wanted religious education for all, and a great education in all subjects in the light of the gospel for as many as we could provide, but he was working with limited resources.